Extensive hands-on work in a functional genomic lab

 Starts Fall 2020

-Start your career in the trending field of genomics.
-This program integrates molecular and cellular-based strategies and techniques to study the structure, function and regulation of an individual's genomic legacy.
-Students will have hands-on experience in the lab applying techniques to measure molecular activities and explore function-related aspects of the genome.
-An emphasis will be placed on understanding the pathogenesis of diseases and predicting disease status.
-Learn how genetic variation interacts with an individual's environment, nutrition, and lifestyle.
+Start your career in the emerging field of genomics.
+This program integrates molecular and cellular-based strategies to study the structure, function and regulation of an individual's genomic legacy.
+Learn to apply techniques such as genotyping and next generation sequencing to unlock the power of the genome.
+An emphasis will be placed on understanding the pathogenesis of diseases and learning how genetic variation interacts with an individual's environment, nutrition, and lifestyle.
+Canadore’s new innovative genomics laboratory is equipped with some of the most leading-edge technology in Canada including two DNA sequencers that provide the capacity for research in areas such as pharmacology, addictions, and disease prevention.

 Your Future Career